pravega/pravega/docs/roadmap.md

 Scaling means increasing and decreasing the number of segments in a Stream based on ingestion rate or number of events being ingested, aka Scaling Policy.
-Auto scaling is currently in EXPERIMENTAL feature.
+Auto scaling is currently EXPERIMENTAL.
 We plan to fine tune and stabilize it in the upcoming releases.

 ## Reader Group

--  Reader Group for manual segment choice
 -  Callback when # of segment changes
 -  Reader Group Metrics
 -  Individual Reader  (Not member of a group)
+-  Manual assignment of segment

 ## Segment Store

--  Auto-container restart, take it offline /Stability Improvement/
 -  Tools for debugging, more tests, etc.
 -  Unified Auth with Tier 2 per segment/stream basis

-## Wire Protocol

-Given the stage of Pravega, it is likely that evolution will happen rapidly.
-To support backward compatibility with older clients, we need to make sure that protocol is versioned.

 ## Improve Metrics and expose more runtime metrics